LaunchCodeEducation/linux/content/configurations/virtualbox/windows-Instructions/index.md

 #### File Location and Structure

 Next you will want to double check that your settings look similar to the image below.
-These are the default settings for the installation wizard and we will not be changing them.
+These are the default settings for the setup wizard and we will not be changing them.
 Click the `Next` button.

 ![virtualbox-wizard-location-3](pictures/virtualbox-wizard-location-3.png?classes=border)